HPFT Site Guidelines

 - Romantic Relationships - All sexual orientations and gender identities may be depicted at any rating without any advisories.
 You may use tags to specify sexual orientation and gender identity, but they are purely optional.
 Adult-minor (i.e., 17 or younger) relationship are allowed only if the minor is at least 16 and the adult is neither older than 22 nor in a position of authority over the minor (e.g., their teacher or their employer).
 Decisions on whether the adult is in a position of authority over the minor lies with the staff.
 Consensual relationships that meet this criteria may be depicted at any rating without any advisory.
 Please see below for details on sensitive content like arranged marriage, incest, and slavery, which are subject to different restrictions.

 - Sexual Content - The level of sexual content allowed in a story is dependent on its rating.
 Broadly speaking, A-rated stories may include non-detailed accounts of kissing; T-rated stories may include detailed description of above-the-waist activities and non-descriptive mention of sexual acts; and M-rated stories may include detailed description of sex between people aged 16 and older.
 However, detailed sexual content (i.e., explicit description of below-the-waist activities) should not be the main point of the story, and as such, explicit material can make up no more than 25% of a story's contents.
 Please note that while a sexual content advisory should not be added to an A-rated story, it is required for T-rated and M-rated stories which include the relevant content.
 For more clarification regarding sexual content in stories, see our [Staff Tutorial on Sexual Content].
-Please see below for details on sexual assault, which are treated differently.
+Please see below for details on sexual assault and other consent issues, which are treated differently.

 - Violence - The level of violence allowed in a story is dependent on its rating.
 Broadly speaking, A-rated stories should include minimal mention of violence, and the violence should not be described in detail; T-rated stories may mention fatal violence and torture, as well as detailed description of other violence; and M-rated stories may include detailed description of fatal violence and torture.
 For more clarification regarding violence in stories, see our [Staff Tutorial on Violence].
 Please see below for details on sensitive content like domestic abuse, family violence, sexual assault, and slavery, which are treated differently.